chris-ch/llama2-py-inference/README.md

 poetry run llama2 data/stories15M.bin 0.8 256 "In that small Swiss town"
 ```

-For testing purposes, you can set the _seed_ option to some value, so as to always get the same output:
+For testing purposes, you can set the _seed_ option to some value to always get the same output:

 ```shell
 poetry run llama2 --seed=1 data/stories15M.bin 0.8 256 "In that small Swiss town"